PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         **Note:** Skip these steps if you already have this policy in your team.

-    1. Create separate access policies for different groups, users or devices with different scopes.(???)
+    1. Create separate access policies for different groups, users or devices with different scopes.
         1. Click **+ New access policy** at the top right of the screen.
         1. The **Token granted for** field takes integer values with unit *days*.
 For example, `3` means the access policy is valid for three days.
         1. Under **Scope**, select **Selected functions** and type one of these options, or both on  separate lines: